Randal Tsang

 Randal Tsang Gin-mong (曾展望), also known as GM, is a Hong Kong actor, program host, and Taoist priest.
 He is currently an artist of TVB Manager Contract and was once a member of the "Youngsters" group on the show Young and Restless.

 Family and early life

-Tsang was born in Los Angeles, US.
+Tsang was born in Los Angeles, California, United States.
 He moved to Hong Kong with his family when he was 3 years old.
-He suffered from hyperactivity disorder during his childhood.
+As a child, Tsang suffered from hyperactivity disorder.

+Tsang attended S.K.H.
+Lam Woo Memorial Secondary School from 2009 to 2015.
+He subsequently studied Accounting at the Hong Kong Polytechnic University.

+At the age of 20, Tsang visited Mount Longhu in Jiangxi Province and passed the examination to become ordinated a seventh-rank Taoist priest.